enfaith1/user-app-java/README.md

 # Simple User Management Application (Java Swing)

 This Java Swing application provides basic user login and management functionalities.
-It allows users to log in, add, update, and manage user accounts stored in a JSON file.
+It allows users to log in, add, update, and delete user accounts stored in a JSON file.

 ## Overview